KuudraBest/KuudraFollowerHelper/README.md

 When you reach the final puzzle in the Kudra quest, this mod highlights a key waypoint which is a 1x1 block anywhere on the crimson isle island, making the process of completing the puzzle much more manageable and rewarding, it also saves you up to 6 hours of non stop left clicking!!

-By streamlining quest progression and offering in-depth assistance, Kudrafollowequest helps you stay focused and reach your ultimate goal of obtaining the Kudra Follower Artifact faster and more efficiently.
+By streamlining quest progression and offering in-depth assistance, Kudrafollowequest helps you stay focused and reach your ultimate goal of obtaining the Kuudra Follower Artifact faster and more efficiently.

 # Installation Instructions: